 During the course of their PhD research, students will work towards the completion of a doctoral dissertation of 70,000-100,000 words.
 The precise nature of the research and workload leading up to the thesis will vary from project to project but may involve fieldwork, work placements, archival and related research, etc.

-Students normally start their PhD in September but January starts are also possible.
+Students normally start their PhD in octoberr but January starts are also possible.

 We provide supervision for PhDs in History of Art and in Archaeology from across our diverse staff.
 We are active supporters of interdisciplinary research and most staff are involved in providing supervision to students alongside colleagues from other disciplines.

-If your project is focused on issues related to cultural property, art crime, or antiquities trafficking, Dr Donna Yates in the School of Social Sciences may be selected as one of your supervisors.
+If your project is focused on issues related to cultural property, art crime, or antiquities trafficking, Dr Donna Yates in the School of Social Sciences may be selected as one of your supervisors, however Dr Yates is based in Sociology and her PhD supervision is focused there.
+She may not be available to supervise Arts PhDs, but is always up for informal discussions and support.

 UK and EU students have the option to study for their PhD part time, with tuition fees at half the cost per year.
 International students who require student visas to enter the UK are unable to study for PhDs part time as the UK does not grant Tier 4 visas for part time study.